SymfonyCasts/symfony-ux/sfcasts/turbo/restore-visit.md

-# Restore Visit
+# Manual "Restore" Visit

-Coming soon...

-Refresh.
-So do the cart page and add another item for the sidebar.
-A few minutes ago, we saw a nice green success flash message on the top of this page, where did it go look at the network tools and scroll up?
+Refresh, go to the cart page and add another item from the sidebar.
+A few minutes ago, after doing this, we saw a nice green success flash message on the top of the page.
+Where did it go?

+Look at the network tools and scroll up.
 Ah, here's the problem.
-When we submitted the, add the cart into the frame, our controller redirected and the turbo frame followed that redirect that's this exhibit here, here's the post to gov `/cart`.
-And this is the request for the redirect.
-This page does contain a success flash message, whereas it item added and remember flash messages that are only rendered once as soon as they're rendered, they're not rendered again, but we did.
-You never actually see this response on the page.
+When we submitted the add to cart form into the frame, our controller redirected and the turbo frame *followed* that redirect.
+This request is the POST to `/cart`... and this is the Ajax request for the redirect.
+That response *does* contain a success flash message:
+"Item added!".

+But remember: flash messages are only rendered *one* time.
+Or, to be more precise, as soon as we render a flash message, Symfony *removes* it so that it's never rendered again.

+The problem is that... we never actually *see* this response on the page.
 Nope.
-We detect that this redirect just happened.
-Cancel the render, which would have happened only inside the frame and then use turbo to navigate to this URL.
-That's this second request.
-Fortunately, once we, again here, the flash message, it doesn't show because it
+We detect that this redirect happened, cancel the render - which only would have rendered inside the frame anyways - and then use Turbo to navigate to this URL.

-Was already rendered.
+That's the *second* identical request.
+Unfortunately, once we get there, the flash message is gone... because it was already rendered... even though *we* never saw it.

+Yep, our system works great except that the redirected page is requested twice... and we only render the second one.

+## Ajax Calls and Redirects: A Conundrum

-Yep.
-Our system works great except that they redirected page as requested twice.
-And we only rented the second one.
-This is actually really hard to work around and it's mostly not Turbo's fault.
-There are from a high level two solutions.
-The first is that we can add some code to our flash logic so that if the request is for a turbo frame, it doesn't render that way.
-It won't get used and it'll render on the next four request, but that feels really hacking to me.
-If you're not careful, you can end up with multiple flash messages that I'll render on the page at the same time.
-The other solution is the hard one, but more correct.
-Basically when we return a redirect internally, internally turbo uses the `fetch()` function to make all of its Ajax calls.
+This is actually tough to fix... and it's mostly not Turbo's fault.
+We *could* try to work around this by adding some code to our flash logic.
+Like, *if* the request is for a turbo frame, don't render the flash message.
+That way, it won't get used and will render on the next *full* request.

+But... that feels hacky to me.
+The *real* solution is harder, but more correct: avoid the second, duplicate request!

-When we return a redirect, it automatically follows that and makes a second request, which we're seeing down here turns out that's not a behavior of turbo.
+Internally Turbo uses the `fetch()` function to make its Ajax calls.
+When we return a redirect, `fetch` automatically follows that and makes a second Ajax request, which we see down here.
+So, this "follow the redirect" behavior does *not* come from Turbo... it's just how `fetch` works.

-That's just how fetch works.
-If you use fetch to make an Ajax request to one URL and it redirects, it will automatically make a second request.
-The ideal solution would be for fetch to not follow the redirect to this URL, to make only the first request.
-Stop then us the URL to the second request so that we can visit it with turbo on.
+The ideal solution would be for `fetch()` to... *not* follow the redirect: to make only the *first* request, stop, then tell us the redirect URL so that *we* can visit it with Turbo.

-Unfortunately that's literally not possible for complex reasons that might change someday.
-You can tell `fetch()` to not follow a redirect, but if you do it, won't tell you what you were out.
-It would have redirected to it, hides it.
-So what we want to do is literally not possible in browsers as of today.
-So what a mess, fortunately, there are still two ways to solve this correctly and I'll show you both.
-The first is quick, easy and involves turbo.
-It also involves on an internal option that they tell you not to use.
+Unfortunately... that's literally *not* possible.
+For complex reasons that might change someday, you *can* tell `fetch()` to *not* follow a redirect.
+But if you do, `fetch()` purposely *hides* the URL that it *would* have redirected to... which means we have no idea what URL to make Turbo navigate to!
+Yup, our ideal solution is entirely *not* possible in browsers as of today.
+What a mess!

+Fortunately, there are still two ways to solve this correctly, and I'll show you both.
+The first is quick, easy and... involves using an internal option in Turbo that the documentation specifically tells you *not* to use.
+Exciting!
+The second solution involves some work in our Symfony app, but avoids using that option.

+## Upgrading Turbo...
+Again

-The second solution involves some cool work in our Symfony app.
-So let's start with the turbo solution.
-It's beautifully simple, and it all starts with a question.
-If the turtle frame already makes an Ajax request to the redirected page, can we simply tell turbo to navigate to that page and use this HTML without making a second request?
-Think about it over in `turbo-helper.js`, this `fetchResponse`, which represents, uh, already contains the HTML we want.
-We just need turbo to put that onto the page and update the address bar.
-So let's do it start by finding your terminal.
-And yes, once again, running
+So let's start with the pure Turbo solution.
+It's beautifully simple and... it all starts with a question: if the turbo-frame already makes the Ajax request to the redirected page, could we simply tell Turbo to navigate to that page and use *that* HTML... without making a second request?
+Think about it: over in `turbo-helper.js`, this `fetchResponse` already contains the HTML we want!
+We just need Turbo to put that onto the page and update the address bar.

+Doing this *is* possible... mostly.
+Start by finding your terminal and, once again,
+running:

 ```terminal
 yarn upgrade @hotwired/turbo
 ```

-this time and upgrades to turbo
+## The Internal "restore" Option

+This upgrades Turbo to RC-1.
+Turbo seems to always release a new feature just *before* I need it.
+In this case, it's a `PageSnapshot` class we'll use later.

-RC one turbo.
-It seems to release a feature just before I knew next over in a `turbo-helper.js` helper.
-We're to a second argument, determined `Turbo.visit()`.
-There's an option here called `action`.
-And one of the values you can put here is `restore`.
+Now, over in `turbo-helper.js`, add a second argument to `Turbo.visit()` - an options argument.
+One option here is called `action`.... and one of the values you can set it to is `restore`.

-The actual restore tells turbo to visit this URL, but with the same behavior as when you click the back or forward buttons in your browser specifically, if the page is all right in the snapshot, cache, use that and make no network request.
-If it's not already in the snapshot cache, it will make a network request.
-This is the part where we're breaking the rules.
-Restoration visits are reserved for clicking back and forward.
-While setting this action restore will work.
-The documentation says that this is internal and we shouldn't do this, which is kind of a shame anyways, let's ignore that for now.
-If we refresh the page and head back to the cart and add on another item, it's we still don't see the flash message that's because even though turbo has made a request for this URL, it was never put into the snapshot cache.
-We need to do that manually.
-Yeah.
+The action `restore` tells Turbo to visit this URL, but with the same behavior as if you clicked the back or forward buttons in your browser.
+Specifically, if the page is already in the snapshot cache, use that snapshot and make *no* network request.
+If it's not already in the snapshot cache, then it *will* make a network request.

-And here's how I'm just going to put some code up here.
-It's a little bit internal.
-So everybody clear the cache.
-We can say `const snapshot =` and then `Turbo.PageSnapshot.fromHTMLString()`, and then we're going to pass it.
-The response HTML, which we can get by saying `fetchResponse.responseHTML`, except there's one little gotcha on here.
-This is actually a return.
-They promise.
-So we need to `await` that.
-And as soon as we await that we need to `async` this, I, it gives us a snapshot object from that HTML.
-Then we can say `Turbo.navigator.view.snapshotCache.put()` And then we give us the location, which we're going to a special `fetchResponse.location`.
+*This* is the part where we're breaking the rules.
+"Restoration visits" are reserved for clicking the back and forward buttons.
+Setting this action to `restore` *will* work... but the documentation says that this is "internal" and that we should *not* use this `action` directly.

+But... let's ignore that for now.
+Refresh the page, head back to the cart and add another item.
+Hmm, we *still* don't see the flash message.
+Oh, that's because even though Turbo *has* made a request for this URL - via the redirect - that response was never put into the snapshot cache.
+Remember: a snapshot of a page is normally taken the moment you navigate *away* from that page.
+We're going to need to put the HTML into the snapshot cache manually.

+Here's how... and some of this *is* pretty deep in Turbo.
+Say `const snapshot = Turbo.PageSnapshot.fromHTMLString()` and pass it the response HTML, which we can get by saying `fetchResponse.responseHTML`.
+Except...
+`responseHTML` returns a Promise... so we need to `await` that.
+And as soon as we await *that*, we need to make the method `async`.

+This gives us a Snapshot object from that HTML.
+To put this into the cache, say `Turbo.navigator.view.snapshotCache.put()` and pass this the URL - or "location" - of the page - `fetchResponse.location` - and then the `snapshot` object.

+This is... pretty low-level, but *that* is how you can manually add a page to the cache.
+Let's try it!

+Do the whole flow again: refresh the page, go to the cart, submit, and... we got it!
+The flash message shows up and, down in the network tools, we see only one request for this page.
+That's awesome!

+## Is this Internal Option Safe?

-That's just basically the URL for this snapshot.
-And then the `snapshot` object.
-So both of these pretty low level, but that puts that snapshot in the cache at four, that you were out.
-Let's try it, do the whole flow again, refresh the page, go to the cards, submit.
-And we got it.
-Be flash messes shows up and down in the network tools.
-You can see only one request for this page.
-That's awesome.
-So maybe we just stick with the solution and hope it won't break in the future.
-Even though the action restore is meant as an internal flag, I couldn't find any conversation about why it's internal or what risks you have, but if you want to play it safe, we have another solution.
-Change this back to a normal visit.
+So... maybe we just stick with this solution and hope it won't break in the future.
+Even though the action `restore` is meant as an internal flag, I couldn't find any conversation about *why* it's internal or what risks there are: the note in the documentation was added years ago when the feature was first introduced.

-Also take off the `async`
+But... if you want to play it safe, we have another solution.
+Change this back to a normal visit... and also take off the `async`.

-And next let's solve this problem again by doing some fancy communication between turbo and Symfony.
+Next: let's solve this problem again by doing some fancy communication between Turbo and Symfony.